HAPPY HISPANIC HERITAGE MONTH FROM MEXGROCER.COM!

 Mix all ingredients together in bowl.
 Cover and refrigerate for up to three days.
 Serve with chips for dipping.

 For nachos - layer tortilla chips on a plate.
 Cover with grated cheese.
 Microwave for 45 seconds to a minute.
 Remove and spoon salsa over the top.
 Serve immediately.

 This delectable rendition a Mexican classic comes to you from Restaurant Pancho's in Cabo San Lucas.
 It will warm your heart and soul.
 Share it with your loved ones.
 Takes about two and a half hours to make.
 There will be 10 to 12 servings, so count on having enough for leftovers.

 1 whole chicken

 4 quarts water

 2 large, white onions, thinly sliced

-6 bay leaves Bay Leaves
+6 Bay Leaves

 6 tbsp powdered chicken bouillon (they use Knorr Suiza in Mexico) Knorr chicken bouillon